Getting Started with Dashmate

 [00:12:36.23] - Anthony Campolo Fun stuff.

 [00:12:46.03] - Anthony Campolo I've got a project here.
-Also learn this handy dandy new command here, which is we were using this before to set our type to modules for ECMAScript modules.
-And I learned that you can do the same thing for your scripts.
-So there's one point in the other tutorial where people would go in and copy paste a whole bunch of scripts.
-But now if you just run this command, hey, oh, look at that.
-Brand new scripts.
+I also learned this handy-dandy new command here.
+We were using this before to set our type to modules for ECMAScript modules, and I learned that you can do the same thing for your scripts.
+There's one point in the other tutorial where people would go in and copy and paste a whole bunch of scripts.
+But now, if you just run this command, hey, oh, look at that.
+Brand-new scripts.

-[00:13:19.29] - Anthony Campolo we got.
-So what I did is I used Mikhail's tutorial a little bit and then kind of molded it with some, some of my own.
-Basically how I set up some of these files and commands from the last one and created just like a super duper streamlined getting started.
-So the last one we did, it runs through all the commands, get you a whole crud set up.
+[00:13:19.29] - Anthony Campolo So what I did is I used Mikhail's tutorial a little bit and then kind of molded it with some of my own, basically how I set up some of these files and commands from the last one, and created a super-duper streamlined getting started.
+The last one we did runs through all the commands, gets you a whole CRUD setup.
 You have 15 script files by the end.
-Whereas this is just going to get you a wallet, get you an identity, get you a contract, sign, submit documents to that contract.
-That's all, that's all we're doing here.
-So this can get you from like, you know, zero to 50 and hopefully like five minutes or so.
-We're taking our time in this, in this video, but you could run through this whole tutorial in like, five minutes, probably.
+Whereas this is just going to get you a wallet, get you an identity, get you a contract, and submit documents to that contract.
+That's all we're doing here.
+So this can get you from zero to 50 in, hopefully, like five minutes or so.
+We're taking our time in this video, but you could run through this whole tutorial in like five minutes, probably.

-[00:14:11.22] - Rion Gull Yeah, so.
-So the scripts that you've set up, in contrast to the other one where we did a lot of reading, you know, scripts just to read the.
-The blockchain, this is mostly writing where we're creating, registering, creating, submitting, and then only the last one is actually just getting a document.
+[00:14:11.22] - Rion Gull Yeah.
+So the scripts that you've set up, in contrast to the other one where we did a lot of reading scripts just to read the blockchain, this is mostly writing, where we're creating, registering, creating, submitting, and then only the last one is actually just getting a document.
 So that's probably, I think, a good call.
-Let's open up.
-Do you have.
-Do you have a reference to Mikhail's blog posts in your blog post or
+Let's open up...
+Do you have a reference to Mikhail's blog post in your blog post?

-[00:14:42.05] - Anthony Campolo so when I was writing this, you just had that gist.
-I don't.
-I couldn't find his medium, so I'm not sure what medium he's referring to that he's publishing on.
+[00:14:42.05] - Anthony Campolo So when I was writing this, he just had that gist.
+I couldn't find his Medium, so I'm not sure what Medium he's referring to that he's publishing on.

 [00:15:02.05] - Rion Gull Cool.
 All right, let's get going then.

 [00:15:05.18] - Anthony Campolo Yeah.
-So for this, I set this up so you could run this Create wallet command as many times you want, and it'll always create you a new wallet because it has the client in here with mnemonic set to null and offline mode set to true.
+So for this, I set this up so you could run this create wallet command as many times as you want, and it'll always create you a new wallet because it has the client in here with mnemonic set to null and offline mode set to true.
 But you do need your local network to be running for this to work.
 If your local network is not running, then this command will fail.
 You should be able to run this and have it work.
-This is the only part of the tutorial where you might get a little bit of weirdness happening because there is going to be a second where we have to stop and start this thing.
-But basically, for some reason, the mint command doesn't work when the network is running.
-Not really sure why that is.
-It's kind of obnoxious.
-But I'm assuming there's a good reason for it, you know.
+This is the only part of the tutorial where you might get a little bit of weirdness happening, because there is going to be a second where we have to stop and start this thing.
+Basically, for some reason, the mint command doesn't work when the network is running.
+I'm not really sure why that is.
+It's kind of obnoxious, but I'm assuming there's a good reason for it, you know?

 [00:16:02.09] - Rion Gull Yeah, we'll look into it.
 Mikhail was saying the same thing.
 He didn't know either.

-[00:16:10.21] - Anthony Campolo Then we're going to set up our client and this is now going to have our mnemonic set from what we just created.
-And also.
-Wait, I need this too.
+[00:16:10.21] - Anthony Campolo Okay, then we're going to set up our client, and this is now going to have our mnemonic set from what we just created.
+Also, wait, I need this too.
 This is really important.
-This is what we're just looking at in the config.
-This is what the local docker network is exposing the local network to you through this HTTP 127.0.0.1 colon 32001 port.
+This is what we were just looking at in the config.
+This is what the local Docker network is exposing the local network to you through this HTTP 127.0.0.1:32001 port.
 Yep.
 Now we're going to do these guys.
-So dashmate group, stop force this will stop your network.
+So dashmate group stop --force.
+This will stop your network.
 And then this mint command.
 This is the best part of the whole tutorial.
 No more testnet faucet.
 So happy about it.

 [00:17:10.10] - Rion Gull Yeah, yeah, that's great.
 Very predictable.

-[00:17:12.29] - Anthony Campolo Yeah, yeah, yeah.
-Once, once I finally got this whole thing set up, I'm like, oh man, I'm never going back.
-This is now I'm just kind of messing around and you know, want to create contracts and, and stuff.
-I can just go from 00 to 50 super fast.
-So what I did is I grabbed that address from here and the command has a address flag that you could feed it an address and then you need to set config to local seed.
-Now for your run, this is going to generate your dash.
+[00:17:12.29] - Anthony Campolo Yeah.
+Once I finally got this whole thing set up, I'm like, oh man, I'm never going back.
+Now, if I'm just messing around and want to create contracts and stuff, I can just go from zero to 50 super fast.
+So what I did is I grabbed that address from here, and the command has an address flag that you could feed an address.
+Then you need to set config to local seed.
+Now, when you run this, it's going to generate your Dash.

 [00:18:00.05] - Anthony Campolo Exactly.
 I got that very clear here in the tutorial.
-The make command is surrounded by stop and start commands.
+The mint command is surrounded by stop and start commands.
 Hopefully that will not throw people off.
 Yep.
 Okay.
-And now we're back, we're back up.
+And now we're back up.
 Pretty smooth process if you do the commands in the right order and you know what commands to do when.

-[00:18:25.19] - Rion Gull So now I know that you, you have, you have this plan here.
-You got your, you got your tutorial.
-I do want to go off script a little bit since this is kind of how we're, we're doing it.
-We're not, we're not going to try to make a very streamlined 15 minute video here.
+[00:18:25.19] - Rion Gull So now I know that you have this plan here.
+You've got your tutorial.
+I do want to go off script a little bit, since this is kind of how we're doing it.
+We're not going to try to make a very streamlined 15-minute video here.
 I think right now we could potentially do that with some editing and whatnot.
-But I do actually, I'm just curious if you can open up an Insights server if it should be running right now based on what I saw in the configs.
-Just need to find out what port and URL it's running at because I just like to see on a insight server those 50 dash that you minted if it's picked up on the Insight server.
+But I am curious if you can open up an Insight server, if it should be running right now based on what I saw in the configs.
+We just need to find out what port and URL it's running at, because I'd just like to see on an Insight server those 50 Dash that you minted, if it's picked up on the Insight server.

 [00:19:23.02] - Anthony Campolo Ah.